 Each exam contributes one third to the overall A Level mark.
 There is no coursework.

-Although there is no practical exam, practical skills will be regularly assessed by the teacher during the course and a final pass/fail grade will be awarded at the end.
-This grade will be shown separately on your exam certificate but it does not contribute to your overall A Level mark.
+Although there is no practical exam, practical skills will be regularly assessed by the tutor during the course.
+A final pass/fail grade will be awarded at the end.
+This grade will be shown as a separate line on your exam certificate but it does not contribute to your final A Level mark.

 Topics in Year 1 include: